U.S. Military

-Retiree Support Overseas Korea is here to help the U.S. military retiree and veteran community in the Republic of Korea learn about policies and processes for easy, safe and legal living in this foreign land we call the "The Land of the Morning Calm".
-With close to 1,600 retirees living in Korea, according to the 2022 MRSS Report, we try and consolidate as much information as possible to keep you informed on matters around the ROK.
+Retiree Support Online Korea is intended to help the U.S. military retiree and veteran community in the Republic of Korea learn about policies, processes, and guidelines for easy, safe and legal living in this foreign land we call the ROK "The Land of the Morning Calm".
+We consolidate as much useful information, and update it regularly, from military organizations and local resources to keep you informed on matters around the ROK.
+Read more about us.

 Retiring?